afindlay/mozillians/directory/mozillians-ldap-design.rst

  * T2010 LDAPAdmin may read everything in all user and tag entries (except passwords)
  * T2020 ???
 LDAPAdmin may change all user-modifiable attributes in user entries ???
+ * T2025 LDAPAdmin may search, edit, create and remove mozilliansLink entries under any user
  * T2030 LDAPAdmin may delete the value of the mozilliansVouchedFor attribute of any user
  * T2035 ???
 LDAPAdmin may write any value into the mozilliansVouchedFor attribute of any user ???
  * T2040 ???
 LDAPAdmin may remove user entries entirely ???